 Additionally, as we age and climbing mountains seems harder than it used to be, it is reassuring to know that hiking in a place with very little altitude change is just as thrilling and beautiful as hiking in mountains!

-After our disappointing week in Slovakia and the unplanned for travel across Europe, it was a great relief that this walk went well and was so satisfying.
+After our disappointing week in Slovakia and the unplanned for extra travel across Europe, it was a great relief that this walk went well and was so satisfying.
 I have always enjoyed coastal walking and the Finistère coastline was as fine as any other we have walked.
-I thought it was different, but on par with the English Southwest Coast Path, which has been a gold standard for our previous coast hikes.
+I thought it was quite different from, but on par with the English Southwest Coast Path, which has been a gold standard for our previous coastal hikes.

 For me, the hike was mostly stress free and uncomplicated.
 The walking was physically generally easy and we were blessed with great weather.
 Other than an occasional challenge finding a meal, there were no notable problems of any kind.

 I easily recommend this, or any portion of the GR-34, to anyone who wants a simple to organize and execute but highly rewarding long-distance backpacking trip.

 Notes for Potential Hikers

 A GR is a Grande Randonnée or French long-distance footpath.
 The GR-34 is a roughly 1,700 kilometer long route in Brittany that runs from Vitré, Ille-et-Vilaine to Tour-du-Parc, Morbihan.